 What makes us human?
-There is something about us, something that makes us different from all other species on the planet.
-We are at the top of the food chain, with no one to fear but ourselves.
-We have made enormous progress, invented incredible things and gathered an impressive amount of knowledge about the world we live in.
-What makes us capable of healing and destruction, of creating inconceivable problems for ourselves, and then solving them?
-The answers to these questions are hidden in our brain.
+We are different from all other species – at the top of the food chain, with no one to fear but ourselves.
+We’ve made enormous progress, invented incredible things, and gathered an impressive amount of knowledge about the world we live in.